5 Simple Steps to Organizing Anything

 Feeling a bit apprehensive about sorting?
 Don’t worry, we’re going to make things really simple!

-The easiest way is to go about this is to sort items broadly, and then refine the process for as many times as necessary.
 For starters, you will make a series of simple decisions as to whether you will keep the item, trash the item, or donate the item.

-Here’s an example: let’s say you have a pile of stuff from your coffee table that you want to organize.
-How should you process everything?
 You can begin by going through the items one-by-one and deciding whether to keep the item, throw it away or recycle, or donate the item.

 After you’ve finished with your first round of sorting, you can refine your sorting.
-At this point, you can start grouping like items with like.

 From our coffee table example above, you might sort markers so they are with other markers, papers with papers, and books with books.